craigbarnes/dte/docs/dterc.md

 `-s`
 :   Move to beginning of indented text or beginning of line, depending
-    on current cursor position.
+    on current cursor position

 `-t`
 :   Like `-s`, but with the additional behavior of moving back and forth
-    between the two positions.
+    between the two positions

 ### **eol** [**-c**]